Shalomig/management-service-api/README.md

 	1. Open a terminal.
-	2. Use the following command to run the service: java -jar management-service-1.0-SNAPSHOT.jar Base URL:   http://localhost:1988/api/books ====== Call the base url below to confirm that the endpoint is working.
-Then proceed to run the web ui.
+	2. Use the following command to run the service: java -jar management-service-1.0-SNAPSHOT.jar Base URL:   http://localhost:1988/api/books ====== Call the base url below on the web to confirm that the endpoint is working.
+Then proceed to run the web ui jar.
-       Note: Enure the management service is up and running before you run the web ui service.
+       Note: Enure the management service is up and running before you run the web ui service jar.
 Both services must be running .